 - Figuring out what is causing the Toothache Chat - What is causing the Tooth Pain:

-First off, tooth ache can be caused by a wide variety of reasons.
-Sometimes it may be easy for your dentist to see what is happening or going on, such as is the case when have a large dental cavity or abscess that is seen on a xray & easily visible to the eye when doing the dental exam.
+First off, a toothache can be caused by a wide variety of reasons.
+Sometimes it may be easy for your dentist to see what is happening or going on, such as in the case when there is a large dental cavity or abscess.
+This is usually easily seen or visible on an x-ray - as well as being easily visible to the eye when doing the dental exam.
 Other times, it can be more difficult to know exactly what or where the dental pain is coming from.
-Figuring our why or from what having tooth ache /tooth pain is very important.
+Figuring out why or what is causing the toothache/tooth pain is very important.

 (b) TMJ Problems - if getting clicking around the condyle area.

 (c) Periodontal pain from bone loss/gum problems.
 If a patient has not been to the dentist for a long period, not getting regular dental prophy.

 - Dull Tooth Ache is usually caused by dental pulp nerve damage that may possibly require a root canal or from those that grind their teeth at night.